Color theory is both the science and art of using color.

 That initial study showed it could be used to increase or decrease appetite, calm down customers, enhance mood or even reduce someone’s perception of waiting time.

-They can provide tailored advice and work with you to meet you where you’re at in terms of budget for your branding and design.
+They can provide tailored advice and work with you to meet where you’re at in terms of budget for your branding and design.

 If there’s one thing you’re going to invest in for your company, it should be the look and feel of your brand.